Main page content

 UT System Regents to meet Thursday

-The agenda book and links to the live webcast are posted on the Board of Regents’ website.
+The agenda for the meeting is posted on the Secretary of State’s website.
+Links to the complete agenda book and live webcast are posted on the Board of Regents’ website.
 All times listed in the agenda are approximate.

 About The University of Texas System

 For more than 130 years, The University of Texas System has been committed to improving the lives of Texans and people all over the world through education, research and health care.
 With 13 institutions, an enrollment of more than 243,000 students and an operating budget of $21.7 billion (FY 2021), the UT System is one of the largest public university systems in the United States.
 UT institutions produce more than 64,000 graduates annually and award more than one-third of the state’s undergraduate degrees and more than half of its medical degrees.
 Collectively, UT-owned and affiliated hospitals and clinics accounted for more than 8.6 million outpatient visits and almost 1.8 million hospital days in 2020.
 UT institutions also are among the most innovative in the world, collectively ranking No. 4 for most U.S. patents granted in 2020, and the UT System is No. 1 in Texas and No. 2 in the nation in federal research expenditures.
 The UT System also is one of the largest employers in Texas, with more than 21,000 faculty – including Nobel laureates and members of the National Academies – and more than 85,000 health care professionals, researchers and support staff.